-Figure 17: Editing dimension lines

-With the upper handles you can (only) change the length of the guide lines.
+Figure 17: Editing dimension lines With the upper handles you can (only) change the length of the guide lines.
 With the lower handles you can move the points that are being dimensioned.
 If you select the dimension text, you can edit the font type and size as well as changing the dimension units of the text.
 If you only want to edit the text of the dimension, double-click on an unselected dimension line to enter text edit mode.
 All the changes that you make relate only to the selected dimension line.
 They are stored and persistent, but do not affect the settings of the Dimension Line style.
 If you insert other dimension lines, they will have the settings contained in the style.
 If you want to make general setting changes to the Dimension Lines style, change the appropriate style.
-As soon as you confirm the changes with OK, the new settings will be applied to all dimension lines.

-Working with text in Draw

-You can use text in Draw in various ways:
+As soon as you confirm the changes with $\mathbf{OK}$ , the new settings will be applied to all dimension lines.
+Working with text in Draw You can use text in Draw in various ways:

-- as a text element
+- · as a text element

 - as text associated with a picture

 - as an element out of the Fontwork gallery

 - as a Writer OLE object

 Configuring text elements with styles

 Text, like all drawing objects, can be associated with styles.
 The text settings in styles always affect the whole text element.
-You can format individual parts of a text element, but only by using manual formatting, which does not relate at all to styles and templates.
+You can format individual parts of a text element, but only by using manual formatting, which is not related at all to styles and templates.
 Styles for characters and paragraphs do not exist in Draw.

 Open the Styles and Formatting dialog by pressing F11.
 Access the formatting dialogs using the toolbar icons, the context menu, or the Format menu.

-The Indents and Spacing, Text, Text effects, Tabs and Alignment tabs of the style dialog function the same as in text documents, although some options are not available in Draw.
+The Indents and Spacing, Text, Text effects, Tabs and Alignment tabs of the style dialog function the same way as in text documents, although some options are not available in Draw.
 Specific to drawing objects are the tabs Text and Text Animation.

 Text animation

 On the Text Animation tab, you can set how the text moves within the object frame.
-Such effects are, however, only interesting for documents that are to be shown on the screen.
-They are more commonly used in the Impress module.
+Such effects are interesting mainly for documents that are to be shown on the screen.
+They are therefore more commonly used in the Impress module.
 For printed text they do not make any real sense and are not dealt with further in this guide.

-🔁 Graphics Styles: Text ×

-Text Animation Dimensio ning Connector Alignment Tabs

-Organizer Line Area Shadowing Transpa rency Font Font Effect Indents & S Spacing Text

 Text

-Fit width to text W ord wrap t ext in shape

-🔀 Fit h e ight to text 🔀 R esize shap e to fit text

-F it to frame

-Adjust to contour

-Spacing to borders Text anchor

-L eft 0.25cm - ç

-R ight 0.25cm ļ c ,

-T op 0.13cm Į

-B ottom 0.13cm - Full w idth
+On the Text tab, you can determine the behavior of the text block in relation to the border of the drawing object.
+The same settings can be altered-as manual formatting-under the Text... command in the Format menu or in the context menu.

+The type of drawing object determines which settings are active and what effect they have on the text.
+Shapes behave differently to other drawing objects.
+To experiment with the settings, use objects with rounded edges so that differences in spacing and alignment show up better.

-Figure 18: Text tab of Style dialog
+Figure 18: Text tab of Graphic Styles dialog Anchoring text